eunomia-bpf/eunomia-bpf/bpf-loader/README.md

-# eunomia-bpf: A Dynamic Loading Library for eBPF program
+# bpf-loader: A Dynamic Loading Library for eBPF program

 A wrapper of main functions of libbpf, some helper functions for user development.